 Louis Tomlinson released his debut solo album Walls on 31st January 2020.
-So, this post could be considered late however, I have been pretty much obsessed with it since it’s release.
+I have been pretty much obsessed with it since its release, and so I want to share my thoughts.

 Kill My Mind